-Hawaiʻi International Conference on English Language and Literature Studies (HICELLS) 2020
+Hawaiʻi International Conference on English Language and Literature Studies (HICELLS 2022)

 “Trends in Research and Pedagogical Innovations in English Language and Literature”

-The Department of English at the University of Hawaii at Hilo organizes the Hawaiʻi International Conference on English Language and Literature Studies (HICELLS) with its theme “Trends in Research and Pedagogical Innovations in English Language and Literature” at UH Hilo main campus on March 13-14, 2020.
+The Department of English at the University of Hawaiʻi at Hilo organizes the Hawaiʻi International Conference on English Language and Literature Studies (HICELLS 2022) with its theme “Trends in Research and Pedagogical Innovations in English Language and Literature” at UH Hilo main campus on March 12-13, 2022.
 The conference aims to provide an avenue for research scholars in the fields of English language and literature Studies to share their expertise with other scholars, researchers, and students from various international backgrounds, and to discuss among scholars and educators the new trends in research and pedagogy in English language and Literature.

 The conference will cover the following topics: